Jrodr4544/NET-i/README.md

 Install the gems required after cloning by running:

-bundle install
+`bundle install`

-After installing the gems, start a local server using rails or your preference but in order to comply with the settings for the api keys bind it to localhost:3000 which rails does by default.
+After installing the gems, start a local server using shotgun or your personal preference.

-rails server -b localhost
+`shotgun`

 # Contributing

 Feel free to pull request or report any bugs on github at http://www.github.com/jrodr4544/NET-i .
 Please also check out the code of conduct at http://contributor-covenant.org/ , this project is welcome to any collaborations under the specifications in the covenant.

-# Notes

-This might only be able to run locally since the api keys in place are 'exclusive'.
-This means that it may only be available from the IP addresses provided to the APIs (specifically google maps)